tensorflow/recommenders-addons/README.md

 |:----------------------- |:---- |:---------|
 | tensorflow-recommenders-addons-0.1.0 | 2.4.1  | GCC 7.3.1 |

+**NOTICE**：The release packages have strict version binding relationship with TensorFlow.
+If you need to work with other versions of TensorFlow, we recommend you installing from source.

 #### Installing from Source
 You can also install from source.
 This requires the [Bazel](https://bazel.build/) build system (version >= 1.0.0).